acce8711/BrainWaveWorld-IMD3901B/ASSETS.md

 <hr>

 ### 🎶 Interpretive soundtracks
-Interpretive soundtracks were composed by Emma Souannhaphanh using REAPER and Ableton Live
+Interpretive soundtracks were composed/converted by Emma Souannhaphanh using REAPER and Ableton Live

 **Inspiration for the Alpha soundtrack:**